2027 수능특강 영독연 10강 빈칸 채우기

 A groundbreaking study of morality ____ time by Eugene Caruso began by pointing out that moral rules are generally assumed to remain constant.

-An act that was morally wrong yesterday will be morally wrong tomorrow, and to ____ same degree, assuming the circumstances have not changed.
+An act that was morally wrong yesterday will be morally wrong tomorrow, and to the ____ degree, assuming the circumstances have not changed.

-That is, they apply stricter moral rules to ____ future than the past or present and show greater moral concern.
+That is, they apply stricter moral rules to the future than the past or present ____ show greater moral concern.

-In various studies, thinking about the future made people condemn misdeeds by others more intensely, as opposed to thinking about ____ present.
+In various studies, thinking about the future made people condemn ____ by others more intensely, as opposed to thinking about the present.

-They even called for more severe punishment for themselves for future misdeeds than in the ____
+____ even called for more severe punishment for themselves for future misdeeds than in the past.

-So it is not simply a matter of selfishly wanting everyone else to obey the rules and ____ oneself.
+So it is not simply a ____ of selfishly wanting everyone else to obey the rules and exempting oneself.

-People will make greater sacrifices for their ____ when focused on the future than the present.
+People will make greater sacrifices for their reputation when focused on the future than ____ present.

-____ are even more virtuous and generous in their own actions, or at least they say they would be, when they are thinking about the future and the present.
+People are even ____ virtuous and generous in their own actions, or at least they say they would be, when they are thinking about the future and the present.

 That's because ____ about the future makes them worry about having a good reputation.